Temporary North-West Council: Legislation

-Over the course of three legislative sessions the council adopted legislation that formed the basis of Northwest Territories law.
+Over the course of three legislative sessions the council adopted legislation that formed the basis of North-West Territories law.
 The legislation covered a wide variety of issues.
 The measures related to law and justice included customs duties, prohibition on liquor along with the establishment of a police force, the establishment of the stipendiary magistrate system.

 The council was equally responsive in establishing social policy.
 Welfare programs for Indigenous populations was established.
 This included negotiating the first treaties to bring in the reserve system.
 Legislation regulating how masters treat their servants was also implemented.

 In regards to infrastructure, the council passed regulations securing public rights-of-way including roads and waterways.
 Legislation was also implemented to send out survey parties to various parts of the territory.
 Resource management was also practised with the limitation of the buffalo hunt, and regulations on other hunts including banning poisons for use in hunting practices.